The responsibility for supporting your children in their faith journey is shared by all in the school community.

 As the primary educator, the parent is the first and most constant influence in a child’s spiritual development.
 At SS Peter and Paul’s we wish to work in partnership with our parents, supporting them and complimenting their efforts with their children.
 Many of you have had your child baptised.
 For those of you who have not, but are considering this, we can support you with communication with the Parish Priest.

 The class teacher and teaching assistants will be those who directly influence your child on a daily basis.
 Whether or not a Catholic themselves, the expectation of our staff in school is to help pupils develop spiritually.
 When we recruit staff, this is a fundamental part of the selection process.
-We look for characteristics within people who we believe can help nurture children spiritually as well as academically.
+We look for characteristics within people who we believe can help nurture children spiritually, contributing to our ethos and supporting our mission as well as supporting children academically.
 Our staff are also employed on Catholic contracts, which have high expectations for them as professionals in Catholic Education.

-The RE Coordinator is Miss Higgins.
-She holds the specific role of ensuring that standards of RE teaching are at least good.
-She is also involved in elements of the Catholic Life of the school, such as sacramental preparation, nurturing the Liturgical Leaders and evaluating Collective Worship.
+The RE Coordinator is Mrs Byrne at the present time.
+She holds the specific role of ensuring that standards of RE teaching are at least good and continually improving.
+She also leads the Catholic Life and Mission of the school, fulfils a lead role in sacramental preparation, nurturing the Pupil Liturgy Leaders and evaluating Prayer and Liturgy.
+She is supported in doing so by other leaders in school, the Parish and the Governing Body.

-The Principal, Mrs Byrne, together with the leadership team are responsible for providing collective worship events across the year and ensuring that the Catholic Life of the school is alive and effective.
-This includes responsibilities such as arranging fund raising events and developing a sense of mission and vocation within pupils.
+The Principal, Mrs Byrne, together with the leadership team are responsible for providing prayer and liturgy events across the year and ensuring that the Catholic Life of the school is alive, effective and driving our shared mission.
+This includes responsibilities such as arranging fund raising events and developing a sense of vocation within pupils.

 All pupils contribute to leading prayer in class, evaluating RE and Catholic Life.
 They bear witness by living the gospel values that we expect within our school community.